Last Updated on

 Prices sourced from homeadviceguide.com and will vary depending on your location within the country as well as the size of your property and the work required.

-Problem: Ground level higher than existing damp proof course
+Problem: Ground level higher than the existing damp proof course

 Problem: Damaged (or non-existent) DPC